You've seen Star Wars: The Rise of Skywalker. Now how do you channel your Star Wars fandom?

+The Star Wars Skywalker saga is over.
+Just like that.
+And whether you loved or hated Star Wars: The Rise of Skywalker, the end of the arc that started with the legendary Star Wars trilogy in 1977 can feel like a tough blow.

-What will we Star Wars fans do without the steady drip of Star Wars trailers?
-The hopeful belief that the next Skywalker saga movie will fix the missteps of earlier films?
-The chill we get from watching the opening crawl accompanied by John Williams' score?
+What will we fans do without the steady drip of Star Wars trailers?
+The chill we get from watching the opening crawl and hearing John Williams' score?

-Over nine movies and 42 years, Star Wars saw us through seven presidents, several oil crises, the fall of the Berlin Wall, the rise of the internet, smartphones, the Red Sox winning the World Series, the Great Recession and the Impossible Burger.
+Over nine movies and 42 years, Star Wars saw us through seven presidents, multiple oil crises, the fall of the Berlin Wall, the rise of the internet, the invention of smartphones, the Red Sox winning the World Series, the Great Recession and the Impossible Burger.

-So if you're understandably starting to freak out about the end of the one constant in your life, here are 13 ideas to help you honor, mourn and move on from the end of the Skywalker saga.
+So if you're understandably starting to panic about the end of the one constant in your life, here are 13 ideas to help you honor, mourn and move on from the end of the Skywalker saga.

 Getting a Disney Plus subscription ($6.99 or AU$8.99 a month) is the least you can do to keep your Star Wars lamp lit.
 You can watch seven of the nine Skywalker saga movies on Disney's streaming service right now -- with The Last Jedi coming Dec.
 26.